 - You can use this as a decorative piece in their nursery

 - Endearing facial expression and body position

 - It may contain choking hazards that are not safe for babies

-- Minor inconsistencies in how the manufacturer creates the toys
+- Minor inconsistencies in how the manufacturer creates the stuffed toys

 3. Organic Cotton Baby First Friend